cloudbees-days/cloudbees-field-workshops/labs/rolloutFeature/rolloutFeature.md

 },
 ```

-5. Now we're going to add a title component that will only be displayed when `show_title` is evaluated to `true`.
-In line 5, add the following edits:
+5. Now we're going to add a new title component gated behind a feature flag.
+This will allow the element to only be displayed when the `show_title` function is evaluated to `true`.
+Insert the following code on **Line 5**.:
 ```html
  <h1 class="title">Posts <span v-if="show_title"> - Show New Title!</span></h1>
 ```